Ciné-Revue was the go-to publication for movie stars seeking exposure.

 The stuff that bad dreams are made of.

-Above, a photo of U.S.-born Italian/German actress Nadia Cassini, née Gianna Lou Muller, who was a major sex symbol of the 70s but retired from movies after plastic surgery left her facially disfigured.
+Above, a photo of U.S.-born Italian/German actress Nadia Cassini, née Gianna Lou Muller, who was a major sex symbol of the 70s, appearing in films like Il dio serpente and Starcrash, but who retired young after plastic surgery left her facially disfigured.
 She's seen here circa 1973.

 The headlines that mattered yesteryear.